alguojian/alguojian/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on android
+> - 🔭 I’m currently working on android
-- 🌱 I’m currently learning and sharing on my blog .  [welcome here](https://www.jianshu.com/u/6a08b3c8edf6)
+> - 🌱 I’m currently learning and sharing on my blog .  [welcome here](https://www.jianshu.com/u/6a08b3c8edf6)
+> - ⚡ Fun fact: ...

 <!--
 **alguojian/alguojian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.